01Use Your Card Wisely

 03Check Your Credit Report

 Sometimes hackers will use the information they have stolen to steal your identity.
-This means that the fraudulent activity will not show up on your current accounts, because they will open new accounts under your name.
+This means that the fraudulent activity will not show up on your current accounts.
+Instead, they will open new accounts under your name.

-When you monitor your credit report, you can catch this activity.
+If you monitor your credit report regularly, you can catch this activity.
 You are allowed to pull a credit report from each of the three agencies each year for free.
 If you space these every four months, you can monitor your credit throughout the year.